Mijuluna/pwf-adminer/README.md

 ```

 ### adminer.abstract.object
-Used for all adminer objects that work with one item
+Used for all adminer objects that work with one item.
+It inherits from [adminer.abstract.common](#adminerabstractcommon).

 #### Attributes
 ```javascript